 It's-It

 It’s the San Francisco treat that you can now store in your freezer for year-round enjoyment.
 A scoop of ice cream smushed between two oatmeal cookies and then dipped in dark chocolate has been enjoyed by San Franciscans since 1928.
-This set of 36 individually wrapped ice cream sandwiches in vanilla, mint, cappuccino, strawberry, and pumpkin also includes three containers of It’s-It ice cream nuggets.
+This set of 42 individually wrapped ice cream sandwiches includes vanilla, mint, cappuccino, strawberry, chocolate, pumpkin, and six Chip-ITs sandwiches.

 HAWAII